-Why Inexpensive Coconut Oil is Likely of Poor Quality
+Why Inexpensive Costco Coconut Oil is Likely of Poor Quality

 There are a couple of potential reasons why Mary M’s coconut oil went bad.

-First of all, the coconut oil might not have been 100% coconut oil.
+First of all, the Costco coconut oil might not have been 100% pure coconut oil at all.

 Not pure coconut oil?
 Not so far fetched.
 This is what the olive oil industry has been doing for years, blending in cheap polyunsaturated oils with the extra virgin olive oil and marketing it as pure extra virgin olive oil.
 Since the majority of the oil is indeed “pure” extra virgin, they get away with labeling it as such even though other cheap oils are present.